21 Amazing Vancouver Weekend Getaways

 Manning Park is a great place to spot wildlife too.
-It’s a black bear habitat, and lots of other animals call the park home.
-Summertime camping and horseback riding are additional activities favored by tourists to the area.
+It's a black bear habitat, and many other animals call the park home.
+Summertime camping and horseback riding are additional activities favoured by tourists to the area.

 It's also perfect for lovers of other outdoor activities.
 There are many hiking and biking trails and over 80 parks.
 Kamloops Wildlife Park is another fun attraction with guaranteed sightings of local species.
 Golfers will additionally find a large selection of highly-rated golf courses.

 Having experienced the outdoor activities Kamloops has to offer, relax at one of its wineries or craft breweries.
 Tours and tastings are available on most days.
 A farmers market is also hosted weekly with local produce to purchase.
 Lastly, I recommend visiting The Noble Pig restaurant.
 Enjoy house-brewed beer and yummy gastro-pub-style dishes at this popular local spot.